coderaman07/100-Days-of-Code/Readme.md

 ## Day 21

-From today I started building a Mini Project for one of my friend [Apoorva](https://instagram.com/apoorva_vats20) which will be a website similar to [Udemy](https://udemy.com) where everyone will be having access to best books and best video courses over the Internet.
+From today I started building a Mini Project for my Best friend [Apoorva](https://instagram.com/apoorva_vats20) which will be a website similar to [Udemy](https://udemy.com) where everyone will be having access to best books and best video courses over the Internet.

 ## Day 22